StJaeger94/alx-system_engineering-devops/0x00-shell_basics/README.md

 	Long format
 	with user and group IDs displayed numerically
 	And hidden files (starting with.)
-Create a script that creates a directory named my first directory in the /tmp/ directory.
+Create a script that creates a directory named my_first_directory in the /tmp/ directory.
-Move the file betty from /tmp/ to /tmp/my_firsy_directory
+Move the file betty from /tmp/ to /tmp/my_firsy_directory Delete the file betty